bravemaster3/monty/README.md

 * pint: Print top elemets of the stack
 * pall: Print all elements of the stack
 * swap: Swap first two elements of the stack
-* sub: Subtract the first two element of stack
+* sub: Subtract the first two element of stack, push the result to the top
+* div: Divide first two element of the stack, push the result to top
+* mul: Multiply first two element of the stack, push the result to top
 ### More to come